 Can I Restate the Initial Articles Instead of Filing a Florida LLC Amendment?

-Yes, you can restate the initial articles instead of filing a Florida LLC Amendment if all members agree to do so.
-However, it's important to remain mindful of state statutes and ensure that the original document is amended before filing.
-It applies whether it's manager-managed or member-managed LLC.
+You can restate the initial articles instead of filing a Florida LLC Amendment if all members agree.
+However, it's important to remain mindful of state statutes and ensure the original document is amended before filing.
+It applies whether it's a manager-managed or member-managed LLC.

 How Long Does It Take to Process the Florida Articles of Amendment?

 How Much Does It Cost to File Florida Articles of Amendment?

-The current filing fee for a Florida Articles of Amendment is $25.
+To file Florida Articles of Amendment costs $25.
 Additionally, the state doesn't offer to expedite this process.